ChandniRB/App-Sec-Android/README.md

 # App-Sec-Android
-Application to illustrate implementation of security features in ANdroid
+Application to illustrate implementation of security features in Android